dextersealy/rent-report/README.md

 with log<sub>10</sub> price as the target variable.

-The **app** folder contains the code for the **Rent Report** application that connects to the MongoDB database a uses the listings to predict rents.
+The **app** folder contains the code for the **Rent Report** application that uses the MongoDB database to predict rents.

 When you open Rent Report, it displays a heat map of all the listings